am161019/rproject/README.md

 # rproject
-# Here am placing the test script to check the git rstudio link
+# Here am placing the test script to check the git rstudio links